 In the spring before your final undergraduate year, find an instructor capable and willing to supervise your topic.
 You will craft a proposal for your topic, consisting of a bibliography and proposed course of research.
 Your enrollment in this course is conditional upon the approval of your research proposal by the department’s Undergraduate Committee.

-An electronic copy (approved by your supervisor) must be submitted to the Undergraduate Chair at email@example.com by August 15.
+An electronic copy (approved by your supervisor) must be submitted to the Undergraduate Chair at email@example.com.
 Supervisors must email their approval to the Undergraduate Chair before the proposal is reviewed by the Undergraduate Committee.
 You will receive an email notification before the end of open enrollment regarding the status of your proposal.

 August 15 is the deadline for applications to enroll in HIST 514, 515, and 517, and to be considered for the Prendergast-Rivard Studentship Award, which is given once a year to the best 515 thesis proposal.
 The award is very competitive.

 November 15 is the deadline for applications to enroll in HIST 514 and 517 in the winter term.

 If you have questions, please email firstname.lastname@example.org for assistance.